 Scoring a New York apartment can be thrilling, and one of the most memorable occasions of your life.
-But let’s not kid ourselves, unless you’re a pro, decorating a new space can be a chore, especially if you don’t know where to shop.
+But let’s not kid ourselves, unless you’re an interior designer, decorating a new space can be a chore, especially if you don’t know where to shop.
 In a city where you have unlimited options when it comes to stylish paraphernalia, learning where to peruse home furnishings will save you time and money, making the process all the more efficient and enjoyable.

 So, next time you’re in the market for haute home goods, check out these five New York City shops to give your city pad the chicness it deserves.